MichealReed/miniAV/miniav/README.md

 A Flutter library for cross-platform audio and video capture with high-performance buffer management and GPU integration support.

-**Disclaimer: This library is experimental and supported at will, use in production at your own risk.**

 ## Three Things to Know

 1. Native assets compilation can take time, especially on first build.
 Run with -v to see build progress and errors.